A comprehensive listing of all the member golf courses in the Highlands

 Visitors are welcome between 10am & 12pm and between 2pm & 4pm (subject to availability), to guarantee times please call the Professional shop on 01463 231 989.

 Established in 1883 and located in the heart of the Highland capital, Inverness Golf Course is a splendid parkland course with tree lined fairways and provides an excellent test of golf for all levels of player.
 The Mill Burn which meanders through the course poses a challenge at several holes.

 The 11th hole dog-legs slightly to the right while the 12th tee shot is played from an elevated position down into a valley.
 The 14th “Midmills” is a hole of exceptional quality.
 Dog-legging to the right, cut off too much from the tee and the green is shut out from view by tall trees.
-The burn plays its part in the second shot, running the length of the fairway on the right as it narrows towards the green.
-At 453 yards, the long par four 18th brings you home (five for ladies) and is a demanding finish, especially into a north east breeze.
+The burn plays its part in the second shot, flowing along the length of the fairway on the right as it narrows towards the green.
+At 475 yards, the long par four 18th brings you home (five for ladies) and is a demanding finish, especially into a north east breeze.